Register now for the 2021 Virtual Graduate School Open House on 10/28/2021 from 6:00 – 8:00 PM.

 You may request further information about the Physics graduate program by e-mailing firstname.lastname@example.org.

 - The Physics Department admits new students only in the Fall Semester.

 - Applicants for Fall admission should see that all of their materials have been received by December 15thst.

 - Decisions and offers will be made starting in mid-January.

 Complete an UWM Graduate School On-line Application Form.
 Application fees for the University, as well as additional fees for processing of international applications, if applicable, can all be paid on-line.
 Applicants will need to provide post-secondary transcripts.
 The general telephone number for the Graduate School is 414/ 229-6569.
 Their fax is 414/ 229-6967.

 Please provide the following documents through the Graduate School Online Application Form:

 - Statement of Purpose

 - GRE scores (arrange to have them sent from ETS — UWM’s university code is 1473; additionally include the code 0808 to send them directly to the Physics Dept.).
-General scores are required by the Physics department.
-The Physics “subject” test is highly recommended.
+Both the general GRE exam and the Physics subject test are recommended but not required by the Physics department.
 High scores will always benefit an applicant.

 - Transcripts (English preferred, if possible, for international applications).
 Official transcripts are always preferred.